Protests sweep Lebanon for a second day

-BEIRUT, Oct 18 (Reuters) - Protesters across Lebanon blocked roads with burning tyres on Friday and marched in Beirut for a second day in demonstrations targeting the government over an economic crisis.
+BEIRUT, Oct 18 (Reuters) - Protesters across Lebanon blocked roads with burning tyres on Friday and marched in Beirut for a second day of demonstrations targeting the government over a deep economic crisis.

 In Lebanon's biggest protest in years, thousands of people gathered outside the government headquarters in central Beirut on Thursday evening, forcing the cabinet to backtrack on plans to raise a new tax on WhatsApp voice calls.
 Tear gas was fired as some demonstrators and police clashed in the early hours.